Arthur Dillon (1750–1794)

-Arthur Dillon (1750–1794) was an Irish Catholic aristocrat born in England who inherited the ownership of a regiment that served France under the Ancien Régime during the American Revolutionary War and then the French First Republic during the War of the First Coalition.
-After serving in political positions during the early years of the revolution, he was executed in Paris as a royalist during the Reign of Terror in 1794.
+Arthur Dillon (3 September 1750 – 13 April 1794) was a French Army officer, colonial administrator and politician who served during the American Revolutionary War and the War of the First Coalition.
+After serving in several political offices during the early years of the French Revolution, he was executed in Paris as a royalist during the Reign of Terror in 1794.

 Birth and origins

 Arthur was born on 3 September 1750 at Bray Wick in Berkshire, England.
 He was the second son of Henry Dillon and his wife Charlotte Lee.
 His father was the 11th Viscount Dillon.

 Arthur's mother was a daughter of George Lee, 2nd Earl of Lichfield.
 He had six siblings, who are listed in his father's article.

 Colonel

 On 25 August 1767, at the age of 16, he became colonel of Dillon's Regiment taking over from his father who had been absentee colonel for twenty years from 1747 to 1767 after the death of his uncle Edward at Lauffeld in 1747.